wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-zscaler-zscloud-tutorial.md

     1. Click **Save**.
     2. Click **Activate Now**.

-11. In the Azure portal, on the **Configure single sign-on at ZScaler ZSCloud** dialog page, select the single sign-on configuration confirmation, and then click **Complete**.
+11. In the Azure Management Portal, on the **Configure single sign-on at ZScaler ZSCloud** dialog page, select the single sign-on configuration confirmation, and then click **Complete**.

     ![Configure Single Sign-On](./media/active-directory-saas-zscaler-zscloud-tutorial/IC800282.png "Configure Single Sign-On")